juliushaertl/nextcloud-docker-dev/docs/services/talk.md

 - Make sure to have the recording hostname setup in your `/etc/hosts` file: `127.0.0.1 talk-recording.local`
 - Make sure the Talk HPB is running and configured
 - Start the talk recording server in addition to your other containers `docker-compose up -d talk-recording`
-- Go to the admin settings of talk and add the signaling server (`http://talk-recording.local` with shared secret `6789`)
+- Go to the admin settings of talk and add the recording server (`http://talk-recording.local` with shared secret `6789`)